jacknohairwax/cth-repair-arxiv-labmt-project/optional_docs/notes.md

   labMT and so are already absent from the matched-token set; removing them upstream would only inflate the OOV count.
 - Topic modelling.
 This project is not trying to explain what abstracts are about.
-  Only to compare what fraction of their words land in a general-English happiness lexicon, and what those words tend to score.
+  It only compares what fraction of their words land in a general-English happiness lexicon, and what those words tend to score.